rubenhortas/pdfMetadata/README.md

 INSTALLATION

-    Enter into the directory where is extracted pdfMetadta, f.e: ~/pdfMetadata, then runs:
+    Enter into the directory where is extracted pdfMetadata, f.e: ~/pdfMetadata, then runs:

         python setup.py install